 Plucking is time-consuming since you need to uproot individual hair strands, one at a time.
 Also, it is painful.
-Then there is the problem of the hair strand breaking without getting uprooted, which could result in ingrowth.
+There is the problem of the hair strand breaking without getting uprooted, which could result in ingrowth.

-Threading, and how it is done.
+Threading and how it is done.

 Although threading has gained particular popularity over the past few decades, it is an ancient practice that originated in Turkey, India, and the Middle East.
 Women have been using this age-old method of removing unwanted hair for thousands of years before the practice was first known in the Western World in the 1980s.

 Threading is a method of removing facial hair using a length of cotton thread (e.g., 2 – 3 ft) tied together at the ends to form a loop.
 The loop is held in tension by both hands and twisted several times.
 This creates a single twisted segment at the center of the loop.
 This then forms a sideways figure 8 (or infinity symbol.

 Sometimes the threading technician uses her/his mouth to hold the other end of the loop.

-This twisted segment pulls strands of hair from its follicles in a quick action as it moves left to right or right to left.
+This twisted segment pulls strands of hair from its follicles in quick action as it moves left to right or right to left.
 The threading technician guides the loop of thread carefully over your skin.
 In this way, he will remove line after line of hair until all the unwanted hair is removed or the desired shape is achieved.

-1) It does not use chemicals.
-Many of the store-bought and salon recommended wax treatments for hair removal contain chemicals that may harm sensitive skin and maybe bad for your health.
+- Threading does not use chemicals.
+Many of the store-bought and salon-recommended wax treatments for hair removal contain chemicals that may harm sensitive skin and may be bad for your health.
 Also, these chemicals might trigger allergic reactions to your skin.

-2) It is ideal for sensitive skin.
-Your skin may not only react to the chemicals in the wax, but it may also react to the general pulling action involved in waxing.
+- Threading is ideal for sensitive skin.
+Your skin may not only react to the chemicals in the wax but also to the general pulling action involved in waxing.
 Waxing involves using sticky adhesive (wax) on the area of your skin where the hair is to be removed.
-If you have thin, sensitive skin, the removal of the adhesive wax on your skin may remove a layer of skin or irritate.
+If you have thin, sensitive skin, removing the adhesive wax on your skin may remove a layer of skin or irritate it.
 This could expose your skin to infections.

 Disadvantages of threading.

-Threading will cause redness in the surrounding area where hair was plucked out.
+- Threading will cause redness in the surrounding area where hair was plucked out.
 This is a normal skin reaction.
-The redness (sometimes, also swelling) will subside in a matter of minutes or hours, depending on your skin’s response.
+The redness (sometimes also swelling) will subside in a matter of minutes or hours, depending on your skin’s response.
 Applying cold creams or ice packs helps ease the redness and swelling.

 Can threading get rid of facial hair?

-In conclusion, there is no absolute permanent way to get rid of facial hair completely.
+In conclusion, there is no permanent way to eliminate facial hair completely.
 Threading can get rid of facial hair, but not permanently.
-It can get rid of facial hair for a while long enough for you not to worry about its regrowth too much.
+It can get rid of facial hair for a while, long enough for you not to worry about its regrowth too much.

-1) Unwanted facial hair is a problem that both men and women face because it makes them self-conscious of their appearance.
+- Unwanted facial hair is a problem that both men and women face because it makes them self-conscious of their appearance.

-2) Threading, as a method of hair removal, has grown in popularity in the past decade or so in the West.
+- Threading, as a method of hair removal, has grown in popularity in the past decade or so in the West.

-4) There are at least six methods to get rid of facial hair: shaving, waxing, threading, plucking, depilatory cream, and laser (permanent).
+- There are at least six methods to get rid of facial hair: shaving, waxing, threading, plucking, depilatory cream, and laser (permanent).

-5) Threading is an ancient method of hair removal using cotton thread that is looped and twisted and passed over facial hair to remove them.
+- Threading is an ancient method of hair removal using cotton thread that is looped and twisted and passed over facial hair to remove them.

-7) There are disadvantages associated with threading, being an age-old method of hair removal, but these disadvantages can be easily overcome.
+- There are disadvantages associated with threading, being an age-old method of hair removal, but these disadvantages can be easily overcome.

-8) Threading can get rid of facial hair, but not permanently.
+- Threading can get rid of facial hair, but not permanently.

-9) Threading should be done when the facial hair reaches a particular length for the pulling to be complete and avoid ingrowth.
+- Threading should be done when the facial hair reaches a particular length for the pulling to be complete and avoid ingrowth.